kr55/azure-elastic-jobs-manager-docs/docs/features/manage-job.md

 {: .no_toc }
 Users can navigate through different jobs and their steps to monitor and analyze their execution histories.

-For further assistance, click on the ‘Help’ icon at the top-right corner of the dialog box.
+For further assistance, click on the â€˜Helpâ€™ icon at the top-right corner of the dialog box.